estevaolucas/vyelp/README.md

+## YouTube and Facebook videos direct into Yelp pages.

-### How it works
+### How this chrome extension works

+##### YouTube:
 We extract business' geolocation getting a Yelp page's metadata inserted into HTML and with this information we fetch (up to 50) YouTube videos geotagged nearby (250 meters).
 Very simple and useful.

+##### Facebook (BONUS)
+Or in Facebook case, we search for a page using the Facebook's Graph API.
+If we find a page, we fetch all videos from it.

+##### Caveats:
+* YouTube isn't used so much to rate or share experiences in a place!
+It's result is not precise.
+* To see Facebook videos, you need to authenticate through the extension's options button.
+* The Facebook application created to this project isn't approved yet (it's sandboxed).
+Just authorized users can log into it.
+If you want to try it out, let me know via [estevao.lucas@gmail.com](estevao.lucas@gmail.com).

 All new elements added into the page via extension are following the [Yelp's style guide](https://www.yelp.com.br/styleguide) and [icons](https://www.yelp.com/styleguide/icons).